 - 20 transponders in Ku-band and additional capacity of 3 transponders in Ka-Band - Communication antennas (4): Antenna reception active reconfigurable (RedSAT; developed by ESA with Spanish industry), two deployable antennas in Ku-Band and one fixed in Ka-Band. - Advanced payload (RedSAT) with on-board processing.

 Launch & orbit position:

 - Satellite mass at liftoff: 3200 kg

 - Satellite dimensions: 3.7 x 1.9 x 2 m

-- Launched from Europe's Spaceport, Kourou (French Guiana) with a Soyuz, H36W-1 will be operated in a geostationary orbit, 36° West.
+- Launched from Europe's Spaceport,

+- Kourou (French Guiana) with a Soyuz, • H36W-1 was successfully handed over